...

 • 400 yen for elementary school students

-• Ganiba Onsen (蟹場溫泉) – open from 9 am to 4 pm for day-trip tourists: its outdoor bath pools are surrounded by virgin beech forest
+• Ganiba Onsen (蟹場溫泉) – open from 9 am to 4 pm from Thursday to Tuesday for day visitors: its outdoor bath pools are surrounded by virgin beech forest

 • The cost is 800 yen